Chart Color Schemes

 Northmead has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region is significantly impacted by alterations in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 70 projects that are expected to influence this area.
-Notable projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Westmead Shopping Village Redevelopment.
-Below is a list of these projects which are likely to be most relevant.
+The AreaSearch identified 70 infrastructure projects that could impact a specific area.
+Key projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Westmead Shopping Village Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.